StuartMacKay/ebird-api-data/README.md

 ## Demo

 If you check out the code from the repository there is a fully functioning Django site.
-It only contains the admin pages, but that is sufficient for you to browse the data.
+It contains pages for checklists, observations and species, where you can browse the records or search by location, observer. date. etc.
+The Django Admin lets you browse and edit the records in the database.

 ```shell
 git clone git@github.com:StuartMacKay/ebird-api-data.git